liamharper2453/MoonlightTVLauncher/README.md

 ![WindowsTerminal_vd5P0yL2pE](https://user-images.githubusercontent.com/25060863/213506005-7bd970d8-b268-465b-85c4-445162539e14.png)

-You also probably want to make a second desktop.
+You also probably want to make a second desktop (it's optional).
 To do this press Win+CTRL+D (and then press Win+CTRL+Left to come back).
 The reason for this is the application will try and use a different desktop to your main one (as you probably don't want to see what is in the background etc if you are using a game launcher).

 After all of that is done, just run the executable.